Ab-spyder/Real_World_Reconnaissance/README.md

 # Real_World_Reconnaissance (Spring 2020)
-I Perform a Passive Reconnaissance on a real company and founds lots of juicy info!
+I Performed a Passive Reconnaissance on a real company and founds lots of juicy info!
 (Obsfuscated here of course!)

 This coursework helped me replicate the **4ttack3r m1nds3t !**